takuya82/sky-runesapp/README.md

 - Feedback: Wrong answers briefly flash a red tint (damage cue).
 - Breadcrumbs: Hover each step to see a short description.
 - Choices: Selected answer briefly highlights green (OK) or red (NG).
+- Pause/Save: Game auto-saves HP/node on every step.
+Use the in-game "中断（タイトルへ）" button or press `q`/`Esc` to save-and-return; resume via "続きから" on the title.

 Quiz sessions
 - Each quiz node now asks multiple questions per encounter.